Hanna Kokko: Awards and honors

 Kokko's book Kutistuva turska (Shrinking Cod) was awarded the Finnish State Award for Public Information (Tiedonjulkistamisen valtionpalkinto) in 2009.
 She received the 2010 Per Brinck Oikos Award and the British Ecological Society's Founder's Prize.
 In 2010, she was awarded an Australian Laureate Fellowship.
 She became a Fellow of the Australian Academy of Science in 2014 and won the Finnish Cultural Foundation's outstanding cultural achievement award in 2016.
 In 2020, she became an International Honorary Member of the American Academy of Arts and Sciences.
+In 2025 she was elected to the German National Academy of Sciences Leopoldina in recognition of her scientific achievements.